Queen's Own Cameron Highlanders of Canada: Operational history

-The Great War
+Great War

 Details of The 79th Cameron Highlanders of Canada were placed on active service on 6 August 1914 for local protection duties.

 The 79th Cameron Highlanders of Canada contributed one company to the 16th Battalion (Canadian Scottish), CEF (perpetuated by the Canadian Scottish Regiment (Princess Mary's).

 The 43rd Battalion (Cameron Highlanders of Canada), CEF, which was authorized on 7 November 1914 and embarked for Great Britain on 1 June 1915.
 It disembarked in France on 22 February 1916, where it fought as part of the 9th Infantry Brigade, 3rd Canadian Division in France and Flanders until the end of the war.
 The battalion disbanded on 15 September 1920.